Undergraduate

 Classification : Requisite Class Number : M1399.000900 Credit : 3 Grade : 3

-Statistics is the science that provides a theoretical ground for making reasonable decisions based on data.
-This course deals with the concept of probability and properties of random variables, which are important basic concepts of statistical theory, and various types of statistical estimation and hypothesis testing.
-From this course, students will understand the data generating process based on probabilistic models, and establish a theoretical foundation of statistical inference for analyzing data.
+Statistics provides the theoretical foundation for rational decision-making based on data.
+This course covers the concepts of probability and random variables, the basis of statistical theory, as well as statistical estimation and testing.
+Through this course, students will be able to understand the process of data generation as a probability model and will learn the theoretical foundation for statistical inference methods for data analysis.

 Students who are minor in statistics can take the course.
 Students majoring in statistics and students who are double major in statistics are not allowed to take the course.